JGNieto/FileBeren/README.md

 - `port` is the port where the website listens.
 It is strongly recommended that if you use http, you leave it at 80 and that if you use https you change it to 443.

 #### HTTPS configuration:
-If you are in a local network it is harder to set up https, but it is an option nevertheless (partly because choice is good and partly because it was necessary for the demo).
+If you are in a local network it is harder to set up https, but it is an option nevertheless.

 If you want to use it just set `enabled` to true and specify where the key and the cert are located.